-“Behaviour that causes or is likely to cause harassment, alarm or distress”
+Anti -social behaviour is defined as “Behaviour that causes or is likely to cause harassment, alarm or distress”.
+Examples can include

 - Nuisance associated with the selling of drugs or drug substance misuse

 - Acts of harassment

 - Acts or threats of discrimination on the grounds of sex, sexual orientation, religious belief, age, ethnic origin, illness or disability

 - Writing or displaying graffiti or literature that is threatening, abusive or insulting